cc-archive/sotc-2014/www/_source/report.md

 This year, the International Association of Scientific, Technical, & Medical Publishers launched a new set of open access licenses.
 When we learned of the licenses, [we joined a coalition of 57 organizations](https://creativecommons.org/weblog/entry/43450) recommending that STM members continue to use CC licenses instead.

 [PLOS' Cameron Neylon articulates why sector-specific licenses are an unwieldy path](http://blogs.plos.org/opens/2014/08/08/wikimania-need-choose-main-stream-small-pool/): "...Don't get me wrong --- scholarly knowledge *is* special.
 It is special because of the validation and assessment processes it goes though.
 But the containers it sits in.
 They're not special. ...
 The ways in which that knowledge could be used by a motivated community aren't any different from that of other knowledge resources.
-And if we don't make it easy to use our content then it will simply be passed over for other more accessible, more easily useable materials."
+And if we don't make it easy to use our content then it will simply be passed over for other more accessible, more easily usable materials."

 ### Sharing should be easier